kermitt2/delft/Readme.md

 * Test Theano as alternative backend (waiting for Apache MXNet...)

 * augment word vectors with features, in particular layout features generated by GROBID

+* Review/rewrite the current Linear Chain CRF layer that we are using, this Keras CRF implementation is:
+- a runtime bottleneck, we could try to use Cython for improving runtime
+- the viterbi decoding is incomplete, it does not outputing final decoded label scores and it can't output n-best

 __NER__: